Chengdu Research Base of Giant Panda Breeding: Partnerships

 Chengdu Panda Base has partnered with many organizations in improving ways to conserve giant pandas.
-For example, its partnership with Zoo Atlanta helped the zoo secure the loan of 2 giant pandas.
-To date, these 2 giant pandas, Yang Yang and Lun Lun, have produced five off-spring: Mei Lan in 2006, Xi Lan in 2008, Po on November 3, 2010, twins Mei Lun and Mei Huan on July 15, 2013, and twins Ya Lun and Xi Lun on September 3, 2016.
+For example, its partnership with Zoo Atlanta helped the zoo secure the loan of two giant pandas.
+To date, these two giant pandas, Yang Yang and Lun Lun, have produced five cubs: Mei Lan in 2006, Xi Lan in 2008, Po on November 3, 2010, twins Mei Lun and Mei Huan on July 15, 2013, and twins Ya Lun and Xi Lun on September 3, 2016.